Tmpertor/Raven-Storm/README.md

 **MIT Taguar258 2020**

-__THE CREATOR DOES NOT TAKE ANY RESPONSIBILITY FOR DAMAGE CAUSED BY RAVEN-STORM.
+__THE CREATOR DOES NOT TAKE ANY RESPONSIBILITY FOR DAMAGE CAUSED BY RAVEN-STORM AND DOES NOT TAKE ANY RESPONSIBILITY FOR ILLEGAL ACTIVITY DUE TO BAD USAGE OF RAVEN-STORM.__

-BY USING THIS TOOL YOU MUST AGREE WITH THIS TERM.__
+__BY USING THIS TOOL YOU MUST AGREE WITH THOSE TERMS AND YOU MUST TAKE FULL RESPONSIBILITY YOURSELF.__